-- 1. The whole graph is symmetrically distributed so that even the highest top level view gives a good idea about connectivity and underlying clustering. - 2.
+The whole graph is symmetrically distributed so the top view gives a good idea about underlying clustering.

 The approach is very suitable for adaptive networks.
 Changes in any of the super-super-clusters does not affect placement inside other super-super-clusters.

-- 3. The same algorithm is used for placement of child nodes within a parent node at any adjacent levels.
-Thus it is simple and efficient. - 4.
+The same algorithm is used for placement of child nodes within a parent node at any adjacent levels.
+Thus it is simple and efficient.

 Navigational operations themselves take negligible amount of time and plotting of the graph is the only deciding factor.
-Even drawing time reduces drastically as user observes detailed view at lowest level of the network. - 5.
-Use of colors help distinguish among different levels in the network.
+Drawing time reduces drastically as user observes detailed view at lowest levels.